Dmitry-Abakumov/YourPet/README.md

 Hello.
-YouPet is an React team project.
+YouPet is an multipage React team project

 There are:

-- authorization,
+1. authorization
-- login,
+2. login
-- pagination,
+3. pagination
-- public and private routes,
+4. public and private routes
-- filtration,
+5. filtration
-- burger menu,
+6. burger menu
-- modal windows
+7. modal windows

-My role is a developer.
+My role is a developer

-My piece of work - "Add pet" page.
+My piece of work - "Add pet" page

 There is multipage form with field validation on this page.
 With this, you can: